AgileVentures/WebsiteOne-FE/CONTRIBUTION_GUIDE.md

 ### Pull Requests

 For your Pull Requests, ensure you have a proper title describing your task.
-Make sure to add a link to the ticket you've worked on.
+Make sure to add a link to the ticket you've worked on and add any screenshots if necessary.

-For example:
+Your pull request needs to be reviewed by at least two people in the team for it to be merged in `delop` branch.